 - A discomfort with calling someone a “dog” or “pig.”

 After being told to be careful in our judgments – remember, there has to be judgment if you are going to go to a brother who has sinned – we are told by Jesus to judge that a person is a pig or a dog.
 This does not seem to fit.

 Placing ourselves voluntarily in places of abuse is not required by our Lord.
-We may face traumatic experiences and God knows how He is going to sanctify us.
-But, we are not normally called to seek out a fight in which we are guaranteed to lose our lives.
+We are not normally called to seek out a fight in which we are guaranteed to lose our lives.